DMacMakes/dmacdocs/content/en/torrens/aac202/week7/_index.md

 	* Locking/unlocking and changing the gizmo pivot `alt` or gizmo edit widget (like `d` in Maya`)
 	* Back to center of visible objects
 	* Can scale/rotate also.

 * Modifying eyes
-	* Deforming with gizmo
+  	* Deforming with gizmo (`w`)
   	* We have one subtool for eyes and eyelids.
 How work on eyelids without messing up eye
+  	* Back to Sculpt/Draw: `q`
-	* Move tool `b, m, v`
+  	* Move brush `b, m, v`
-		* masks!
+      	* masks (in draw mode)
+        		* `ctrl-left drag` to mask out
+        		* `ctrl-left drag` on background, not touching model, to clear mask.
+        		* `ctrl-left click` on background to flip mask.
     		* With automask polygroup (in brush menu)
       			* View popugroups with shift F
     		* automask topological
     		* masking with ctrl
     		* Now try Move Elastic `b, m, e`

 {{< imgproc brice_head_pg Resize "500x">}}
 Brice head with polygroups visible.
 {{< /imgproc >}}
+This is a nice sitting position, I can type pretty easy too. typing way easier with a bigass tilt to the keeb dohn u fing.
+I wonder if i can type prtty cosy like. yeah that's real cosy like.super cosy like if i could get my arms held up like this.

 #### Find Short Tute Video Of Eyes